Joseph Segel: QVC

 In 1986, Segel decided to start QVC ("Quality Value Convenience") after watching a videotape of the Home Shopping Network.
 Immediately, he identified many potential improvements, from the items offered for sale to their presentation.
 To lend credibility to the new company, QVC made a two-year deal to sell Sears products.
 He raised over $20 million in capital, including support from Ralph Roberts, the founder and chairperson of Comcast.
 Roberts was able to arrange deals in which cable companies received investment stakes in QVC in exchange for carrying the channel.
-Fifty-eight cable systems in twenty states signed on for the 7:30pm to 12:00 midnight broadcast, giving it an audience of 7.6 million TV homes for its November 24 launch.
+Fifty-eight cable systems in twenty states signed on for the 7:30 pm to 12:00 midnight broadcast, giving it an audience of 7.6 million TV homes for its November 24 launch.
 Publicly offered at $10 on September 5, 1986, QVC stock closed its first trading day at $20 per share, even though its first broadcast was months away.

 Segel demanded that the presenters sell by informing, not pressuring the viewers about the product.
 This meant that presenters would have to study each product, explain the many benefits of the product, and know the product's sales history in order to make the sell more informative and entertaining.
 He forbid the hard sell and, unlike the Home Shopping Network, established that customers could purchase at any time, with no last minute price cuts, and no high pressure tactics.
 From 1986 to 1989 the Plymouth-based Cable Value Network was the dominant player in the industry with HSN second and QVC a distant third.
 Through the backing of cable operators, QVC launched a hostile takeover of CVN and wound up buying it out, only to take CVN off the air and replace it with QVC programming.
 QVC emerged as HSN's only serious competitor, out of hundreds of copycats, even though it was on the verge of collapse in the early 1990s until Barry Diller came on board.
-Today QVC employs a total of over 10,000 people, and did around $8.6 billion in business in fiscal year 2013, making it the second highest-grossing American television network, surpassed in revenue only by CBS.
+By 2013 QVC employed a total of over 10,000 people, and did around $8.6 billion in business in fiscal year 2013, making it the second highest-grossing American television network, surpassed in revenue only by CBS.

 Joseph Segel retired from QVC in 1993 upon Diller's hire, but remained involved in the network until 2013 in an advisory role.

 Death

-Segel died on December 21, 2019 at the age of 88 in Gladwyne, Pennsylvania from congestive heart failure.
+Segel died on December 21, 2019, at the age of 88 in Gladwyne, Pennsylvania, from congestive heart failure.